benaud12/docker-pi/README.md

 ####Users:

 List all users that need to be added to the docker group under the `docker_pi_group_users` variable.
-Users need to already exist on the machine.
+Users must already exist on the machine.

 ```yml
 # defaults/main.yml